 As a salesperson, you can’t just walk up to a customer and start pitching your products.
 How do you know the customer actually needs your products?
 And why would the customer buy from you without knowing anything about you?
-Non, the sales process doesn’t start with a pitch.
+No, the sales process doesn’t start with a pitch.
 It starts with making your initial approach and getting to know your customers, which is what we looked at in our last lesson.

-So what come’s next? bien, once you’ve made your initial approach, you can move on to understanding the customer’s needs.
+So what come’s next?
+Bien, once you’ve made your initial approach, you can move on to understanding the customer’s needs.
 And that’s what we’ll focus on in this lesson, because if you understand what the customer needs, then you can offer them the right solutions.

 1. Which area of the hotel does Aaron present an alternative option for?